FC Dieppe

 FC Dieppe, officially Football Club Dieppois, is a team in the French football club based in Dieppe (Seine-Maritime).
 It was founded in 1896.
 They play at the Stade Jean Dasniaa, which has a capacity of 3,100.
 The colours of club are white and blue.

-The club set to play in the Championnat National 2 from 2025–26 after promotion from Championnat National 3 in 2024–25.
+The club plays in the Championnat National 1, the fourth tier of French football, after winning promotion in the 2024–25 season.